Approver(s):

 Related Policies and Additional References:

 St. Mary’s University provides the opportunity for resident students, who complete and submit the appropriate documentation to have an emotional support animal (ESA) in University-sponsored housing facilities.
-The U.S. Department of Housing and Urban Development describes emotional support animals as animals that provide therapeutic emotional support that alleviates one or more identified effects of a person’s disability.
-An ESA is not a pet.
-The San Antonio Code of Ordinances, Chapter 5 – Animals, prohibits keeping certain animals and species within the City of San Antonio including, but not limited to: monkeys and other non-human primates, wolf hybrids, coyotes foxes, exotic cats, bears, skunks, raccoons, miniature Vietnamese pot-bellied pigs, poisonous reptiles, crocodiles and related species.
+An Emotional Support Animal (ESA) provides therapeutic benefit through its presence to an individual with a documented disability, where that benefit alleviates one or more manifestations of the disability, and is permitted only within approved university housing.
+Emotional support animals may be approved as reasonable accomodations in a university under the Fair Housing Act and Section 504.
+An ESA is not a pet, nor is it considered a service animal under the Americans with Disabilities Act.
+The San Antonio Code of Ordinances, Chapter 5 – Animals, prohibits keeping certain animals and species within the City of San Antonio, including, but not limited to: monkeys and other non-human primates, wolf hybrids, coyotes, foxes, exotic cats, bears, skunks, raccoons, miniature Vietnamese pot-bellied pigs, poisonous reptiles, crocodiles, and related species.

 Resident students must review the guidelines outlined herein and submit the information requested, including completing the attached ESA Form to the Office of Student Accessibility Services, before bringing an ESA on campus.